MorganBergen/clarity/README.md

 ### Problem Statement

-1. Most deaths in the U.S. are preventable and are related to our nutrition.
+1. Most chronic diseases in the U.S. are preventable and are related to our nutrition.
 2. Less than 8% of healthcare in the U.S. is preventative.
 3. Physicians do not have access to any of their patients food & drug-related consumption data.